sharic/GetAndCleanDataProject/README.md

  <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>

-**Files Used**

-1. activity_labels.txt
-2. features.txt
-3. subject_train.txt
+**Files**

+From ACL

+1. activity_labels.txt -- Links the 6 class labels with their activity name. (i.e., Walking, etc.)
+2. features.txt -- List of all features. (i.e., tBodyAcc-mean()-X, tBodyAcc-iqr()-Z, fBodyAcc-bandsEnergy()-1,8  etc.)
+3. subject_train.txt -- Each row identifies the training subject who performed the activity for each window sample.
+Its range is from 1 to 30.
-4. Y_train.txt
+4. Y_train.txt -- Training labels.
+(1-6 mapping to activity_labels.txt data)
-5. X_train.txt
-6. subject_test.txt
+5. X_train.txt -- Features training set data  -- normalized and bounded within [-1,1]
+6. subject_test.txt -- Each row identifies the testing subject who performed the activity for each window sample.
+Its range is from 1 to 30.
-7. Y_test.txt
+7. Y_test.txt -- Test labels.
+(1-6 mapping to activity_labels.txt data)
-8. X_test.txt
-9. run_analysis.R
-10. humanActivityData.txt
-11. CodeBook.md
+8. X_test.txt -- Features testing set data  -- normalized and bounded within [-1,1]

+Created for CHAP

+1. run_analysis.R -- Code used to transform the Raw Data and produce the tidy data set: humanActivityData.txt
+2. humanActivityData.txt -- Tidy data set produced by raw data transformation processed in run_analysis.R
+3. CodeBook.md -- Describes the variables, data and transformations

 **Downloading**